amquinte99/quintero-portfolio/final-project-part-two.md

 | [home page](https://cmustudent.github.io/tswd-portfolio-templates/) | [data viz examples](dataviz-examples) | [critique by design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

 # Wireframes / storyboards
-> Using your sketches developed last week, further develop your story outline and relevant components visually through the use of wireframing / storyboards.
-Using your outline as a guide, include high-fidelity, individual draft data visualizations of the critical elements of your story you want to share with your reader.
-Note: you can build these elements out directly in Shorthand this week if you wish.
-Reminder: this template is intended to help, but it doesn't substitute for reading through the full homework assignment!
-The assignment page on Canvas includes many important details for completing Part II of the final project.

 [Shorthand Preview](https://preview.shorthand.com/hPCHpoX8hXgyKuto)

 # User research

 ## Target audience
-> Include your approach to identifying representative individuals, and who you hope to reach with your story.

 I am hoping to target White U.S. citizens, so these are the folks I sought out to interview.

 ## Interview script
-> List the goals from your research, and the questions you intend to ask.

 | Goal | Questions to Ask |
 |------|------------------|
 |  To understand what users take away from the website.    |  What are you getting out of the website?              |